Diego Campos (Mexican footballer): Career

 Campos came up through Club Atlas's lower division under-17 and under-20 squads.
 He played for Académicos de Guadalajara in the Primera A in 2009.
 On Sunday June 8, 2011 he was transferred to Puebla F.C. after a few years in Club Atlas's first squad where he only played in eleven games.

+On 15 January 2025, Campos was announced as assistant coach of Canadian Premier League club Atlético Ottawa.